 - Build brand loyalty

 A seamless and secure way of achieving this is to sign up with a content performance platform like rellify.
-Its experts will analyze your strategy, content and website and then develop a plan to help you reach your goals through SEO optimization and in-depth, relevant content that naturally ranks high in search engine results.
+Its experts will analyze your strategy, content, and website.
+Then, they’ll develop a plan to help you reach your goals through SEO optimization and in-depth, relevant content that naturally ranks high in search engine results.

-Once you understand your goals, you can determine which long-tail keywords from your keyword research can help you achieve the results you desire.
+Once you understand your goals, you can determine which long-tail keywords from your keyword research can help you achieve the desired results.
 You can create SEO pages (typically not seen on the main part of your website) and/or blogs that directly target these long-tail keywords.

-If your long-tail keywords include questions, creating an FAQ page or individual blog posts that go over the topics in detail can help you achieve all three of these goals.
-You also need to consider how you can link your long-tail keyword back to your head keyword.
+If your long-tail keywords tend to include questions, you might create an FAQ page or individual blog posts that go over the topics in detail to help achieve all three of these goals.
+It would help if you also considered how you could link your long-tail keyword back to your head keyword.

-While it is beneficial to pull traffic to smaller pages on your website, you always want to drive traffic back to your main pages.
-These are the pages that are designed to capture, nurture and convert your leads into customers.
+Pulling traffic to smaller pages on your website is beneficial.
+But most importantly, you always want to drive traffic back to your main pages.
+These pages capture, nurture, and convert your leads into customers.

 Let’s go back to an ice cream shop example.
-The head work in this example would be “ice cream shop” whereas the long tail-keyword would be “ice cream shop on Main Street.”
-Whenever you create a page for “ice cream shop on Main Street,” you will create an anchor text of “ice cream shop” on the page and link back to the main head keyword page.
+The head words in this example would be “ice cream shop.”
+The long-tail keywords would be, “ice cream shop on Fifth Avenue Pittsburgh.”
+Whenever you create a page for “ice cream shop on Fifth Avenue Pittsburgh,” you will create an anchor text of “ice cream shop” on the page.
+This would link back to the main head keyword page.
 This creates a seamless user experience and drives traffic to other pages on your website.

 Long-tail keywords and use intent